 At the wand shop, Ollivanders, visitors can see a brief demonstration in which the wand chooses the wizard before heading off to purchase an authentic Harry Potter wand.
 At the original wand shop in Florida, the capacity is very small, and the lines can be very long to see the show.
 In California, the park has doubled the capacity, but the lines can still get quite long.

 British fare such as fish and chips is available at the quick-service restaurant, Three Broomsticks.
-It's... surprisingly tasty and a definite cut above typical theme park food.
+It's surprisingly tasty and a definite cut above typical theme park food.
 The magic elixir, butterbeer, is available at the Hog's Head Pub adjacent to the restaurant as well as at beverage carts.
-The delicious and curiously addictive non-alcoholic drink is available cold and frozen (my favorite).
+It is so popular, you would probably feel as if you hadn’t truly visited the Wizarding World unless you purchased and consumed one.
+The delicious and curiously addictive non-alcoholic drink is available cold and frozen (our favorite).
 Regardless, both are topped with a frothy foam that invariably gives those drinking it a white mustache.

 Should you want to order a Budweiser or a Pepsi at Hog's Head Pub, you're out of luck.
 The same goes for camera batteries, Universal Studios-branded sweatshirts, or any other "muggle" item you might search for at the shops in Hogsmeade.
 The attention to detail and the commitment to the story is so intense at the Wizarding World, only items that would exist in the mythical Potter universe are available.